Brett-Kennedy/ikNN/README.md

 Here, the green line represents the accuracy of the ikNN, while the orange and blue lines represent the accuracy of standard kNN's, with k=5 and 10.
 Otherwise, default parameters are used in all 3 models.
 The accuracy of the ikNN can be seen to be very competitive with standard kNNs, and typically significantly higher.

-It should be noted, ikNN's are somewhat slower than standard kNNs, though still fitting and predicting within seconds, and as such, still compare favourably to many other models, particularly other ensembled models and deep neural networks with regards to time.
+It should be noted, ikNN's are somewhat slower than standard kNNs, though still fitting and predicting within seconds, and as such, still compare favourably to many other models, particularly other ensembled models and neural networks with regards to time.

 Note as well, the gap between the train and test scores is, on average, smaller for ikNN than kNN models, suggesting ikNN's are more stable, as is expected from an ensemble model.